Enhancing Feasibility and Safety of Nonlinear Model Predictive Control with Discrete-Time Control Barrier Functions: Introduction

 \subsection{Paper Structure}

 The paper is organized as follows.
-A brief background about CLFs and CBFs is presented and the existing optimal control formulations are revisited in Sec. \ref{sec:background}.
-The proposed formulations are illustrated in Sec. \ref{sec:formulation}, which unifies CLF and CBF using NMPC.
+A brief background about discrete-time CLFs and CBFs is presented and the existing optimal control formulations are revisited in Sec. \ref{sec:background}.
+The proposed formulations are presented in Sec. \ref{sec:formulation}, which unifies discrete-time CLF and CBF using NMPC.
 The advantages about feasibility and safety compared with the state-of-the-art are illustrated theoretically in Sec. \ref{sec:advantages}.
 Numerical simulations are shown in Sec. \ref{sec:examples} to validate our approach.
-Concluding remarks are provided in Sec. \ref{sec:conclusion}.
+Finally, concluding remarks are provided in Sec. \ref{sec:conclusion}.